-PSY 337 Industrial/Organizational Psychology
+PSY 337 Industrial/Organizational Psychology Three credit hours

 An examination of the knowledge and skills required to deal with problems of people at work.
 Topics include processes of communication, personnel selection and placement, training, motivation, evaluation, conflict reduction, performance enhancement, and job satisfaction.